How to Properly Test a Garage Door Balance

 If the door won’t stay in its position (falling down or pulling up) or if the door feels too jerky, it usually means that the garage door is not balanced, and that the springs may need to be recalibrated or replaced.
 A minor deviation from the standard however, doesn’t essentially means that the condition needs to be addressed.

-How to Balance A Garage Door
+How to Balance a Garage Door

 Before you start working on your garage door, keep in mind that the springs produce high torque output.
 Handling them without the proper tools or knowledge can result in a serious injury.
 Given the project’s risks, you may want to consult or hire a licensed garage door repair company, otherwise, start by following the steps below.